romhoor/tests_implementation/TESTING_PROCESS.md

 * setter behavior
 * shared validation owned by the abstract parent

 It should not test subclass-specific formulas such as square area formulas or circle perimeter formulas, because those do not belong to the abstract parent.

 ## Step 2.
 Test the inherited contract on real concrete subclasses

 After the base-class behavior is verified, the same inherited contract should be checked on every real concrete subclass.

 Purpose of these tests:

-* confirm that concrete subclasses still respect the inherited base-class behavior
+* confirm that concrete subclasses respect the inherited base-class behavior
 * verify that constructor forwarding is correct
-* verify that inherited getters and setters still behave correctly on real objects
+* verify that inherited getters and setters behave correctly on real objects
 * verify that each real subclass satisfies the parent-owned public contract

 In this repository:

-* the derived contract test file is `tests/tests_derived/test_derived_contract_Shape.m`
+* the derived contract test file is `test_derived_contract_Shape.m`
-* the list of participating concrete subclasses is defined in `tests/tests_derived/get_derived_shape_contract_cases.m`
+* the list of participating concrete subclasses is defined in `get_derived_shape_contract_cases.m`

-This means the derived contract tests do not need one separate test file per shape.
-Instead, the generic contract runner is reused for all registered subclasses.
+The derived contract tests do not need one separate test file per shape, the generic contract runner is reused for all registered subclasses.

 ## Important distinction

-The base contract test and the derived contract test may contain very similar assertions, but they do not mean the same thing.
+The base contract test and the derived contract test may contain very similar assertions, but they do not mean the same thing, the test intention is different.

 Base contract test: